wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

-# 46. Awareness of Being iIs Bliss
+# 46. Awareness of Being is Bliss

 >… It is a matter of actual experience that the self has being independent of mind and body.
 It is being, awareness, bliss.